Mary Celeste: Gibraltar salvage hearings

-James Winchester arrived in Gibraltar on January 15, to enquire when Mary Celeste might be released to deliver her cargo.
+James Winchester arrived in Gibraltar on January 15, to enquire when Mary Celeste might be released to deliver cargo.
 Flood demanded a surety of $15,000, money Winchester did not have.
 Winchester became aware that Flood thought Winchester might have deliberately engaged a crew that would kill Briggs and his officers as part of some conspiracy.
-On January 29, during a series of sharp exchanges with Flood, Winchester testified to Briggs's high character, and insisted that Briggs would not have abandoned the ship except in extremity.
+On January 29, during a series of sharp exchanges with Flood, Winchester testified to Briggs' high character, and insisted that Briggs would not have abandoned the ship except in extremity.
 Flood's theories of mutiny and murder received significant setbacks when scientific analysis of the stains found on the sword and elsewhere on the ship showed that they were not blood.
 (Note: Although these conclusions were made known to Cochrane and Flood, their publication was withheld for 14 years, enabling stories of likely bloodshed and violence to linger in the public mind.)
-A second blow to Flood followed in a report commissioned by Horatio Sprague, the American consul in Gibraltar, from Captain Shufeldt of the US Navy.
+A second blow to Flood followed in a report commissioned by Horatio Sprague, the American consul in Gibraltar, from Captain Robert W. Shufeldt of the US Navy.
 In Shufeldt's view, the marks on the bow were not man-made, but came from the natural actions of the sea on the ship's timbers.

 With nothing concrete to support his suspicions, Flood reluctantly released Mary Celeste from the court's jurisdiction on February 25.
-Two weeks later, with a locally raised crew headed by Captain George Blatchford from Massachusetts, she left Gibraltar for Genoa.
+Two weeks later, with a locally raised crew headed by Captain George Blatchford from Massachusetts, the ship left Gibraltar for Genoa.
 The question of the salvage payment was decided on April 8, when Cochrane announced the award: £1,700, or about one-fifth of the total value of ship and cargo.
-This was far lower than the general expectation—one authority thought that the award should have been twice or even three times that amount, given the level of hazard in bringing the derelict into port.
-Cochrane's final words were harshly critical of Morehouse for his decision, earlier in the hearing, to send Dei Gratia under Deveau to deliver her cargo of petroleum—although Morehouse had remained in Gibraltar at the disposal of the court.
-In his 2005 book, Ghost Ship: The Mysterious True Story of the Mary Celeste and Her Missing Crew, writer Brian Hicks said Cochrane's tone carried an implication of wrongdoing which ensured that Morehouse and his crew "...would be under suspicion in the court of public opinion forever."
+This was far lower than the general expectation; one authority thought that the award should have been twice or even three times that amount, given the level of hazard in bringing the derelict into port.
+Cochrane's final words were harshly critical of Morehouse for his decision, earlier in the hearing, to send Dei Gratia under Deveau to deliver cargo of petroleum, although Morehouse had remained in Gibraltar at the disposal of the court.
+In his 2005 book, Ghost Ship: The Mysterious True Story of the Mary Celeste and Her Missing Crew, writer Brian Hicks said Cochrane's tone carried an implication of wrongdoing, which ensured that Morehouse and his crew "...would be under suspicion in the court of public opinion forever."